Panama City Beach

 Q: Where can you find seafood in Panama City Beach?

-A: Pier Park waterfront restaurants, Captain Anderson’s Marina, local docks, and classics like The Shrimp Basket and Sharky’s Beachfront Cafe—they serve Gulf‑fresh, locally caught seafood
+A: Pier Park restaurants, local docks, and classics like The Shrimp Basket and Sharky’s Beachfront Restaurant serve Gulf‑fresh seafood.

 Q: How far is Panama City Beach from Destin?

-A: Approximately 45–50 miles west via US‑98, about a 1‑hour scenic drive along the Emerald Coast.
+A: Panama City Beach is approximately 45–50 miles east of Destin via US‑98, about a one‑hour scenic drive along the Emerald Coast.

 Q: Are dogs allowed on Panama City Beach?

-A: You can bring your dog to certain areas.
-This is a great resource for checking which locations and hours you can bring your furry friends.
+A: The 400 foot beach located across from Pier Park is open to dogs on leashes.
+This is a great resource for checking other Panama City Beach locations where you can bring your furry friends.

 Q: What are the beach hours for Panama City Beach?